orca-so/whirlpools/README.md

 If you want to stream the logs of a specific command you can add the `--output-style stream` flag to the command.
 This allows you to view the logs of the command as they are being produced which can be useful for longer running tasks like integration tests.

-### Contributing

-When contributing to this repository, please follow these steps:
-1. Fork the repository.
-2. Make your changes in your fork.
-3. Run `yarn changeset` to create a changeset file.
-4. Push your changes and create a pull request.

-### Publishing
+### Changesets

+When contributing to this repository, please include a changeset with your changes.
+You can create a changeset by running `yarn changeset`.
+In your pull request, you do not have to manually update the version numbers.

 When changes are detected in main, `changesets` will automatically create a pull request to update the version of the packages.
-Once the pull request is merged, the packages will be published to the npm and cargo automatically.
+Once that pull request is merged, the packages will be published to the npm and cargo automatically.

 # Support